evolbioinfo/booster-web/webapp/templates/help.md

 ## Installing a local version of the web interface

 The web interface has been developped in Go, and in thus executable on any platform (Linux, MacOS, and Windows).
-The only thing to do is downloading the latest release of tbs-web on [Github](https://github.com/fredericlemoine/tbs-web/releases), and run it by clinking the executable.
+The only thing to do is downloading the latest release of Booster-web on [Github](https://github.com/fredericlemoine/booster-web/releases), and run it by clinking the executable.

 Then open a web browser to the url [http://localhost:8080](http://localhost:8080).

-## <a name="commandline"></a>Computing TBS via command line
+## <a name="commandline"></a>Computing transfer supports via command line
-TBS has initially been implemented in C, and is available on [Github](https://github.com/nameoftheteam/nameofthetool).
+BOOSTER has initially been implemented in C, and is available on [Github](https://github.com/nameoftheteam/nameofthetool).

     Usage: ./mast_like_supports -i <tree file> -b <bootstrap prefix or file> [-r <# rand shufling> -n <normalization> -@ <cpus> -s <seed> -S <stat file> -o <output tree> -v]
     Options: